VEDANT356/weather-app-/README.md

-🌤️ Weather Forecast App
+🌦️ Weather Forecast App

-A modern, fully responsive Weather Web Application that provides real-time weather updates and a 5-day forecast for cities worldwide.
+A modern, fully responsive Weather Web Application that delivers real-time weather updates and a structured 5-day forecast for cities worldwide.

-Designed with a strong focus on clean UI/UX, performance optimization, and seamless API integration, this application delivers accurate weather insights through a visually dynamic and intuitive interface.
+Built with a strong focus on clean UI/UX, performance optimization, and scalable architecture, this application provides accurate weather insights through a dynamic and intuitive interface.

-🌟 Live Features
+🚀 Live Features
 🌍 Global City Search

 Search and retrieve real-time weather data for 200,000+ cities worldwide.

 📍 Geolocation Support

-Fetch weather data for your current location instantly using the browser’s Geolocation API.
+Instantly fetch weather data for your current location using the Browser Geolocation API.

 📊 Detailed Weather Metrics

-Displays comprehensive weather information including:
+Comprehensive weather insights including:

 🌡️ Current Temperature